pqdev/pqd-api-slate/source/includes/_errors.md

 </error>
 ```

 An HTTP code of 400 (bad request) may contain either semantic or XML/structural errors.
-For many semantic errors, the body of the response will contain a structured defining what is wrong in a way that could be programmatically reported back to a user more easily with some interpretation.
+For many semantic errors, the body of the response will contain a structured error defining what is wrong in a way that could be programmatically reported back to a user more easily with some interpretation.

 ### Schema: error

 Element | Description
 ------- | -----------
 debugMessage | A human readable hint to the problem.
 This could be specific or generic.
 It is not intended to fully identify the problem or be consumed by users.
-errorCode | Numeric error code as listed above.
+errorCode | Numeric error code as listed below.
 parameters | If present, a list of param elements that contain a name attribute and a value.
 These describe any actual details of the semantic error.

 ## Structured Error Codes